Menu

 If I had to choose one of the larger camping areas, I’d probably go for West Branch but only because it’s a bit more isolated.
 If Dargonelly Rock Hole wasn’t too busy, I’d go there.

-It’s a large open-ish area close to the west branch of the Maranoa River, and also serves as one of the camp spots (and as an alternative entry/exit point) on the Carnarvon Great Walk.
+It’s a large open-ish area close to the west branch of the Maranoa River, and also serves as one of the camping spots (and as an alternative entry/exit point) on the Carnarvon Great Walk.

 DARGONELLY ROCK HOLE